40 Ways Grocery Stores are Scamming You

 Eggs That Aren't What They Seem to Be

 Eggs are an amazing source of heart-healthy fats, their labeling is deemed one of our sneakiest grocery store scams yet.
 (Find out more about What Happens to Your Body When You Eat Eggs!)
 But the way eggs are marketed isn’t always an accurate reflection of reality.
 Cage-free eggs seem like a better alternative, but manufacturers have taken advantage of that, listing eggs as “cage-free” when they’re really raised in factories.
 (The cages just happen to be a bit bigger than conventional cages.)
 The reason is simple: They can charge more for these eggs and they’re cheaper to produce.
 The government is cracking down on these fraudsters, thankfully.

 Candy!
 Cold soda!
 Chewing gum and chips!
 The options at the checkout counters are enticing and endless.
 That's by design; placing all of the easy-to-grab, sweet, fizzy, and salty snacks at the front make it easy to just throw in your cart while you're waiting to check out.
 Plus, it's often placed so little kids have easy access.
 Stores know that a fussy child who wants candy is probably going to get what he wants.

 Think of the last time you looked for an item on the grocery shelf.
 Where did your eyes look first?
 The middle.
 Grocers know this and put the most expensive products there, knowing you'll just grab the first can or box you see.
 Next time, try comparing the prices of products placed above and below—often you'll find big price differences for a similar box of cereal or tub of oats for your overnight oats.

 It happens every time: You just need to pick up milk and eggs after work, but you have to trek all the way to the back of the store to get it.
 What gives?
-Maybe it's the refrigeration system, maybe it's a mechanism for temperature control, or maybe it's so you'll have to walk passed—and possibly pick up—plenty of other products on the way.
+Maybe it's the refrigeration system, maybe it's a mechanism for temperature control, or maybe it's so you'll have to walk past — and possibly pick up — plenty of other products on the way.